Turboliner: Design

-The RTG (abbreviated from the French Rame à Turbine à Gaz, or gas turbine train) model was an Americanized version of the French ANF T 2000 RTG Turbotrain (related to the prototype precursor to the very first TGV trainset, the TGV 001).
+The RTG (abbreviated from the French Rame à Turbine à Gaz, or gas turbine train) model was an Americanized version of the French ANF's T 2000 RTG Turbotrain (related to the prototype precursor to the very first TGV trainset, the TGV 001).
 The RTGs used European-style couplers (buffers and turnbuckles) between their cars, because they were built in France by ANF for SNCF.
 Another change was the installation of top-mounted Nathan P1234A5 horns, a variation of the standard Nathan P5.
 Amtrak obtained a permanent waiver from the Federal Railroad Administration which exempted the RTGs from the buff strength requirement of 800000 lbf.
 The RTGs met a lower standard set by the International Union of Railways.

 Each trainset consisted of two power cars (which included seating), two coaches and a bar/grill.
 The trains were powered by a pair of 1140 hp Turbomeca Turmo III turbines.
 The cars rode on Creusot-Loire trucks.
 The bar/grill, located at the center of the trainset, had table seating for 24.
 The vestibules between the cars were partitioned by sliding doors: one at each end of the car, and a double set between the cars themselves.
 A passenger moving between cars thus had to pull open three sets of doors.
 The trains were not intended for use with high-level platforms, and there were no traps covering the steps down to platform level.
 A five-car trainset could be configured with up to 44 coach seats in the end power cars, 80 coach seats in the middle coaches and to up 60 seats in the snack bar for a maximum of 308 passengers.

 Between 1985 and 1988, three RTG trainsets (numbered 64 to 69) were rebuilt at the Beech Grove Shops for the Empire Corridor in New York.
 Each trainset received an RTL-style nose and third rail capability for operation into Grand Central Terminal.
 A new 3000 hp Turbomeca engine replaced the original.
 The rebuilt units were designated RTG-II.